All Episodes

 Charles Wright, the manager of the Maumee Ohio Chipotle, told Doomberg that Clinton left no change in the tip jar after paying her bill, which came out to $20.

-Yeah, we get a bunch of tips, right?
+Yeah, we get a bunch of tips, Wright.

 The story shows, back to the story, the story shows how every step taken by a presidential candidate will be heavily scrutinized by an ever-present media determined to find something to write about.

-Strategists say the episode shows the spotlight will shine especially bright on Clinton, even in the most mundane situation.
+Strategists say the episode shows the spotlight will shine especially bright on Clinton, even in the most mundane situations.

 So we have a story here about the relative unimportance of tipping right on schedule.

-Mrs. Clinton caught in the middle of being a tight wad just like her husband caught lying every time he opened his mouth.
+Mrs. Clinton caught in the middle of being a tight watch, just like her husband caught lying every time he opened his mouth.

 We get stories about lying is good for us.

-Now we have stories about how tipping not that big a deal.
+Now we have stories about how tipping, not that big a deal, doesn't matter.

 Fast food place, what the hell?